- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 Mid-range: stay in a beautiful colonial house in the old city at Baan Noppawong

-Stay by the modern shopping malls and public transport at Bangkok’s city center.
+Stay by the modern shopping malls and public transport in Bangkok’s city center.
 Honestly, it’s so much easier to get around with the BTS.

 Budget: LiveItUp Central is a quaint hostel hidden in a quiet corner close to Chit Lom BTS.